USF-CS315-F23/USF-CS315-F23.github.io/assignments/project01.md

 2. You need to show you can run and access a Ubuntu RISC-V vm running on your computer using ssh without passwords.
 3. You need to show you can access GitHub using ssh keys for your repos inside the Ubuntu RISC-V vms.
 4. You need to show you can run the autograder in the Ubuntu RISC-V vms
-5. You need to show you can use a console-based editor like micro or vim (not nano)
+5. You need to show you can use a console-based editor like micro or vim (not nano).

 ## Number Conversion Requirements

 1. You will implement a base conversion tool called project01.
 It converts numbers expressed in bases 2, 10, and 16 into the other two bases.
 Examples:

     ```text